summerfieldlab/summerfieldlab.github.io/README.md

 # Public HIPlab Website

 Hello and welcome to the new version of our public-facing website!

-This has not yet been deployed to humaninformationprocessing.com, but it is currently publicly viewable at [https://summerfieldlab.github.io/](https://summerfieldlab.github.io/)
+It is viewable on the web at [https://summerfieldlab.github.io/](https://summerfieldlab.github.io/)

 One big advantage of the new site is that it is now editable in pure Markdown + YAML.
 Everyone in the lab has write access to this repository and can directly make changes as needed.